Simon-Collinson/course-dbt/greenery/week_2_project_readme.md

 select repeats/total as repeat_rate from repeat_count;
 ```

-- What are good indicators of a user who will likely purchase again?
+_What are good indicators of a user who will likely purchase again?
 What about indicators of users who are likely NOT to purchase again?
-If you had more data, what features would you want to look into to answer this question?
+If you had more data, what features would you want to look into to answer this question?_

-I would tackle this question by looking at some of the following features:
+I would tackle this question by looking at some of the following features, which might indicate likelihood to purchase again:
-- Features of events, eg number of interactions with the website, types of interaction, length of session
+- Features of events, eg number of interactions with the website (high), types of interaction (include shopping cart), length of session (long) - the inverse of these will generally indicate a user unlikely to purchase again
-- Features of first order, eg value, time to delivery, promotion usage
+- Features of the user's order, eg value (high), time to delivery (short), promotion usage (low) - the inverse of these will generally indicate a user unlikely to purchase again
-- Features of user, eg location
+- Features of user, eg location (and other user data if I had it)

-- More stakeholders are coming to us for data, which is great!
+_More stakeholders are coming to us for data, which is great!
 But we need to get some more models created before we can help.
-Create a marts folder, so we can organize our models, with the following subfolders for business units:
+Create a marts folder, so we can organize our models, with the following subfolders for business units:_
     - Core
     - Marketing
     - Product

 Done!

-- Within each marts folder, create intermediate models and dimension/fact models.
+_Within each marts folder, create intermediate models and dimension/fact models._

-- Use the dbt docs to visualize your model DAGs to ensure the model layers make sense
+_Use the dbt docs to visualize your model DAGs to ensure the model layers make sense_

 ## Part 2.
 Tests

-- We added some more models and transformed some data!
+_We added some more models and transformed some data!
 Now we need to make sure they’re accurately reflecting the data.
-Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above
+Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above_

-- What assumptions are you making about each model? (i.e. why are you adding each test?)
+_What assumptions are you making about each model? (i.e. why are you adding each test?)_

-- Did you find any “bad” data as you added and ran tests on your models?
-How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
+_Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?_
-    - Apply these changes to your github repo
+    _Apply these changes to your github repo_

-- Your stakeholders at Greenery want to understand the state of the data each day.
-Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.
+_Your stakeholders at Greenery want to understand the state of the data each day.
+Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through._

 ## Part 3. dbt Snapshots
-Let's update our orders snapshot that we created last week to see how our data is changing:
+_Let's update our orders snapshot that we created last week to see how our data is changing:_

-1. Run the orders snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week.
-(Done)
+1. _Run the orders snapshot model using dbt snapshot and query it in snowflake to see how the data has changed since last week._ (Done)
-2. Which orders changed from week 1 to week 2?
+2. _Which orders changed from week 1 to week 2?_

+The following orders changed status, from 'preparing' to 'shipped':
+939767ac-357a-4bec-91f8-a7b25edd46c9
+05202733-0e17-4726-97c2-0520c024ab85
+914b8929-e04a-40f8-86ee-357f2be3a2a2